OOI-RCA-APL/ceres/README.md

 7. Run `ceres run --all --watch` to run the project.

-   - _The `--all` flag starts all components on server startup._
+   - _The `--all` flag starts all components on engine startup._
-   - _The `--watch` flag makes the server reload when either configuration or code are modified._
+   - _The `--watch` flag makes the engine reload when either configuration or code are modified._

 8. Go to `localhost:9000`.
 You should see the web console.